Visit the TrainWeb.org Fan Page on Facebook!

 Type A Spreaders

-In approximately 1923 Jordan introduced the Type A Spreader.
-Until the Type J was introduced, the Type A was Jordans largest Spreader.
+In approximately 1929 Jordan introduced the Type A Spreader.
+Until the Type J was introduced, the Type A was Jordan's largest Spreader.
 The Type A used a longer frame, larger wings and was all around bigger then the medium Standard line or small Knuckle Braced line.
 Jordan marketed this as a spreader for use on railroads with larger right of ways.
-One of the main noticeable things on the Type A that sets it apart are the large diagonal braces mounted on A frames, instead of just a single diagonal brace mounted directly to the vertical post.
-All Type A spreaders were built with the center cab, later ones had the front cab.
+One of the main noticeable things on the Type A that sets it apart is the large diagonal braces mounted on A frames, instead of just a single diagonal brace mounted directly to the vertical post.
+All Type A spreaders were built with the center cab, later (post 1955) ones had the front cab.
 All Type As also had a Rear Deck, except for one photo from John C. LaRue Jr. in which it has no deck.
 It may be possible this is the prototype Type A. All Type A Spreaders were pneumatic also, like previous models.
 The Type A vertical posts also differed from Standard models as they were cylindrical instead of a more square type one.
 Type A spreaders were also the first to use a retractable ditch casting.
 These mounted in a frame in the wing, and were lowered or raised by an air powered motor connected to an archimedes screw.

 Here is a very early Type A, Possibly the protoype.
 From the John C. LaRue Jr. Collection